Draft Risk Assessment and Mitigation Program (RAMP)

 - Forage/ocean conditions: Low

 - Season delay:Low

-Fishermen, particularly those fishing in the Northern Management Area, are encouraged to share observations of whale activity to help inform the Working Group’s efforts.
-Text 310-738-2665 or email firstname.lastname@example.org.
+Fishermen, particularly those fishing in the Northern Management Area, are encouraged to share observations of whale activity and ocean conditions (e.g., are you seeing schools of anchovy, and if so, where?) to help inform the Working Group’s efforts.
+Text 310-738-2665 or email email@example.com.

 The California Department of Fish and Wildlife, National Marine Fisheries Service, and Working Group advisors will continue to work collaboratively and watch for any changes in risk throughout the 2017-18 fishing season.
 The Working Group is working with agencies and researchers to evaluate, and be responsive to, the relative risk of entanglements and will continue to inform the industry as new updates are available.